HIV, anemia and risk of malnutrition

 Start of care

 Nestor and his sister Natacha have been living with HIV since birth.
-Their mother is HIV-positive and was not on treatment when they were born.
+Their mom is HIV-positive and was not on treatment when they were born.
 When we met Nestor, he was very pale, out of breath and exhausted.
 He had severe anemia (hemoglobin 3.2 g, the norm is around 12 g).
 This was linked to acute malaria and aggravated by HIV, which also led to malnutrition and repeated malaria infections.
 Given the vital prognosis, we financed his emergency medical care (blood transfusion, antibiotics, anti-anemic drugs and his stay in intensive care with the required tests).
-As their mother was unable to feed her children during the hospitalization, we decided to finance a monthly food supply so that Nestor and his little sister could benefit from a diet adapted to their age and to their HIV pathology (which is associated with a very high risk of extreme undernutrition).
+As their mom was unable to feed her children during the hospitalization, we decided to finance a monthly food supply so that Nestor and his little sister could benefit from a diet adapted to their age and to their HIV pathology (which is associated with a very high risk of extreme undernutrition).